FleetDesk/test_Fleetdesk_ReactJS/README.md

-## :FleetDesk_Flutter: About the test.
+## :test_FleetDesk_ReactJS: About the test.
-In this test, you should create a aplication mobile, using **Flutter**, a task list :scroll:.
+In this test, you should create a aplication mobile, using **ReactJS**, a task list :scroll:.

 ## :heavy_check_mark: Requirements